Fishing - What You Need to Know About Using Nightcrawlers for Bait Fishing

 How to Catch Nightcrawlers

-One of the easiest ways to gather nightcrawlers is to water a section of lawn or soil in the evening.
-Use a sprinkler or hose to dampen the ground thoroughly, then wait.
-As the moisture spreads through the soil, nightcrawlers may begin to emerge.
-A flashlight with a red filter is useful here because red light is less likely to send them back underground.
-Move slowly and pick them up gently.
+One of the easiest methods is to water a patch of lawn or soil in the evening.
+Use a hose or sprinkler to dampen the area thoroughly, then wait.
+As moisture settles into the ground, nightcrawlers may begin to emerge.

 Cardboard or Board Traps